phette23/c4l21-learn-to-love-the-command-line/content/022-example-and-running.md

 [Basics of the Unix Philosophy](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html) elaborates this point well, including this synopsis: "Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface."

 **Software availability**: it seems incredible to say it in the year 2021 but some software still does not have a GUI and is only available on the command line.
-Web development build tools like `gulp` come to mind as not having a GUI equivalent.
-There is actually an enormous quantity of software written explicitly for the command line that we do not have access to otherwise.
+Web development build tools like `gulp` and `webpack` come to mind as not having a GUI equivalent.
+There is an enormous quantity of software written explicitly for the command line that we do not have access to otherwise.

-Furthermore, some software like the popular `git` version control program _does_ have GUI applications but they are somewhat limited; more can be accomplished via the `git` CLI and often more quickly, too.
+Furthermore, some software programs like the popular `git` version control program _do_ have GUI applications but they are limited; more can be accomplished via the `git` CLI and often more quickly, too.

-**Scripting**: by their nature, all command line operations can be bunched together into a script and repeated whenever needed.
+**Scripting**: by their nature, all command line operations can be bunched together into a script and precisely repeated whenever needed.
 These scripts can be context-sensitive by accessing environmental variables or arguments that are passed to them.
-GUIs can use macros or tools like Mac's Automator to approximate this but not with the same depth or elegance of the command line.
+GUIs can use macros or tools like Mac's Automator to approximate this but not with the same depth or elegance as the command line.

 ## Running the command line